-Nature of contract Contracting parties The commencement dates and expiration dates of contracts Major contents Restrictive terms National Chung Cheng University Commissioned research contract of the board measurement verification industry converted from cooperation National Chung Cheng University 2021.06.01~2022.05.31 on the dielectric constant, loss, and thickness of the boards to be measured, and the commissioned unit The two parties shall treat the undisclosed part of the contract as the confidential documents.
-Either party shall properly keep the undisclosed part of the information known or held due to this contract, and shall not arbitrarily disclose or deliver to any third party or make the third party aware.
+Nature of Contracts Parties Involved Start and End Dates Main Contents Restrictive Covenants Commissioned National Chung Cheng University with the research contract of the board measurement verification industry converted from cooperation National Chung Cheng University 2021.06.01~2022.05.31 Provide information on the dielectric constant, loss, and thickness of the boards to be measured, and the commissioned unit will design different calibration components according to the data.
+The two parties shall treat the undisclosed part of the contract as confidential documents.
+Either party shall properly keep the undisclosed part of the information known or held due to this contract and shall not arbitrarily disclose or deliver to any third party or make the third party aware.
 Both parties shall require their participating personnel in this research to comply with the agreements of this contract.
 Engineering Contract Ruiying Construction Co.,Ltd. 2021.09.09 New construction of Co-Tech Development's Plant 3 in Yunlin Technology-based Industrial Park All information related to the contract that Party B is privy to regarding Party A is a trade secret of Party A or its affiliates.
 Party B shall take appropriate confidentiality measures in order to fulfill its duty of confidentiality to Party A. Party B shall not disclose Party A's business and trade secrets to any third party in any way.
 If Party B or its employees violate this confidentiality obligation and Party A suffers any property or non-property loss, Party B shall be liable and indemnify Party A for damages.

 Six.
-Financial Information
+Overview of Financial Status